toddmilliken/normalize-scss/README.md

 There is a fantastic introduction to the project and brief instructions how to use it in the [About normalize.css article](http://nicolasgallagher.com/about-normalize-css/).

-To use the Compass port of Normalize, simply:
+To use the Sass port of Normalize, simply:

 1. copy the _normalize.scss file to your sass directory (or if installed with Ruby Gem, add `require "normalize-scss"` to your config.rb file.)